Are You Preparing Your Consumers for Mortality Drag?

 We outline three things to consider below;

-Your customer may decide to live a progressively more frugal lifestyle by drawing a smaller and smaller income.
+Option 2 Your customer may decide to live a progressively more frugal lifestyle by drawing a smaller and smaller income.
 We recently launched a free-use tool to help individuals see what their lifestyle could look like if they changed their level of income.
-Learn more about this in our recent blog, Introducing the Retirement Lifestyle Forecaster.

 Unfortunately, neither of the two options above are guaranteed to work.
 And both invite disappointment in one form or another.